Logo of Restaurant Waste Disposal

 Search providers near you

-Top Grease Trap Cleaning in Cathedral City, California Ranked
+Top Grease Trap Cleaning Companies in Cathedral City, California Ranked

 For restaurant owners and kitchen managers in Cathedral City, maintaining a clean and compliant grease trap or interceptor is a critical, non-negotiable part of daily operations.
 These systems are your first line of defense against fats, oils, and grease (FOG) entering the municipal sewer system, where they can cause costly blockages, environmental damage, and significant fines for your business.
 Local regulations, guided by the California Health and Safety Code and enforced by city inspectors, mandate strict servicing schedules and record-keeping.
 Understanding these requirements is key to avoiding violations and ensuring your kitchen runs smoothly without the risk of disruptive and expensive sewer backups.